Back to top

 • Monitor and report on public office compliance

-• Promote excellence in records management and recordkeeping.
+• Champion best practice records management and recordkeeping.

-Underpinning our responsive regulation approach is the application of risk-based decision making using information gained through monitoring activities.
+Underpinning State Records NSW responsive regulation approach is the application of risk-based decision-making using information gained through monitoring activities.
 This approach allows us to assess priorities and allocate resources accordingly, and identify those public offices that are in the greatest need of assistance.

 In order to do this, we need to: